 - Create Additional Space – adding a countertop with an overhang creates seating and additional work and food preparation space

-- Provides Additional Storage – adding cabinets on the back side provides storage and increases the prep area
+- Provides Additional Storage – adding cabinets on the back side provides additional storage space and increases the prep area

-- Gathering Outdoor Living Space – this layout creates a natural gathering space for guests without disrupting the work flow of the chef
+- Gathering Outdoor Living Space – this layout style creates a natural gathering space for guests without disrupting the work flow of the chef.
+They offer a fun and practical way to entertain family, friends and guests.

-- Increases the value of your home – according to Zillow, outdoor kitchens sell for nearly 30 % more than expected with design styles helping to impact the final sale price
+- Increases the value of your home – according to Zillow, outdoor kitchens sell for nearly 30 % more than expected with design styles helping to impact the final sale price.
+Related blog – Are outdoor kitchens worth the investment?

 - Design with a purpose – well-placed appliances allow guests to help themselves by accessing the refrigerator or wine cooler without disrupting the chef’s work flow.